wernsey/Jatalog/README.md

 Stratified negation puts additional constraints on the usage of negated expressions in Jatalog, which the engine checks for.

 ## Usage

+If you want to use the Java API, you just need to add the compiled JAR to your classpath.

+The `Main-Class` in the JAR's manifest points to `za.co.wstoop.jatalog.Shell`, which implements the REPL interface.
+To start the interpreter, simply run the JAR file with the Java `-jar` command-line option.

 ### With Maven